 The funding is primarily intended towards the salaries of researchers who work full-time on the project and for other project costs.

-The PI's salary costs may, under certain limitations, be incorporated into the total project costs.
+The PI's salary costs may only under certain limitations and on justifiable grounds be incorporated into the total project costs.
 Read more in the call text under 'Funding to be applied for and funding period'.

-The Academy will review only one ICT 2023 application per applicant in either the Frontier AI Technologies call or the Security and Privacy in Decentralised and Distributed Systems call.
-If you submit an application to both calls or submit more than one application to one of the calls, we will only review the first application submitted.
+In this call, we will review only one application per applicant (incl. consortium subproject).
+If you do submit more than one application, we will only review the first application submitted.
 Applications that are not reviewed will not be eligible for funding.

-If you are applying for funding and have ongoing Academy funding, you must submit an interim report in the online services on each ongoing project.
-Read the guidelines on drafting the interim report.
-If you have not submitted a final report on a completed, Academy-funded project, we may decide not to process your application.
+If the applicant has ongoing Academy funding or completed projects for which a final report has not yet been submitted, they must prepare a progress report.
+This does not apply to applicants acting as the responsible person in funding schemes where the funding recipient is an organisation.
+Read more about drafting the report.
+If you have not submitted a final report on a completed, Academy-funded project by the set deadline, we may decide not to process your application.